wlsnmrk/Chickensoft.Log/README.md

 ## ✒️ Writer Types

-`Log` accepts a list of writers, which receive formatted messages from the log and are responsible for handling the output of the messages.
+`Log` accepts a parameter array of writers, which receive formatted messages from the log and are responsible for handling the output of the messages.
 The Log package provides three writer types for use in applications or libraries:

 * `ConsoleWriter`: Outputs log messages to stdout and stderr.
 * `TraceWriter`: Outputs log messages to .NET's `Trace` system.
 This is useful